 The program educational objectives of the Systems Engineering program are what we expect our students to attain within three to five years of graduation.
 Graduates earning the Bachelor of Science degree in Systems Engineering at George Mason University will:

-- Apply systems engineering methods, processes, models and tools to the engineering of contemporary and future systems.
+- Apply systems engineering methods, processes, models and tools to the engineering of complex systems.

 Student Outcomes describe what students are expected to know and be able to do by the time of graduation.
 Graduates of the George Mason University's Bachelor of Science program in Systems Engineering will have demonstrated the following competencies: